Please click on the link to watch the Electronic Messaging Center video

-Using a widely accepted business model, the Corrections Division is obtaining cleaning, laundry, and inmate supply services on a bid basis from an assortment of vendors, thereby reducing overall costs.
+Using a widely accepted business model, the Corrections Division has obtained cleaning, laundry, and inmate supply services on a bid basis from an assortment of vendors, thereby reducing overall costs.
 Contracts have been established with professional providers of medical and food services that not only reduce cost and liability, but that also provide the level of service mandated by the Federal Government and the State of Ohio.
-The implementation of a computerized commissary ordering system has enabled us to refocus on Security the 40% of Booking Officer hours dedicated to property tracking.
+The implementation of a computerized commissary ordering system has enabled us to refocus on security.
 In an attempt to reduce recidivism, the division has implemented behavioral modification and educational programming for offenders.
 A video system for use by the Courts, additional security cameras, and remote video medical services for offenders reduce the risk of escape thus improving the security and safety of the community.
 In addition, the Sheriff's Office now utilizes electronic messaging centers in the lobby of the Law Enforcement Complex and the inmate visitation area to direct citizens to their desired locations.

-The Civil Division, which is the labor force responsible for non-law-enforcement duties, has invested in updated computer equipment that enables them to operate more efficiently.
-In addition to more traditional approaches, those employees are now able to access the Internet looking for criminal records for prospective employees and professional licensure applications.
+The Civil Division, which is the labor force responsible for pay role, accounts receivable, sheriff sales, supenas, summons, CCWs, inmate accounts and more.
+The Sheriff's Office has invested in updated computer equipment that enables the Civil Division to operate more efficiently.
+In addition to more traditional approaches, those employees are now able to access Internet applications looking for criminal records for prospective employees and professional licensure applications.
 The same technology allows them to monitor Conceal Carry licenses.